devMinkyu/Viaggio/viaggio-server/README.md

 ## Envitonment variable

 You can set environment variable in .env file.
 For using .env file, install env module with `pip install pyhton-dotenv`.

+## AWS SDK

+You can install AWS SDK with `pip install boto3` command.
+Using this SDK you can get access authentication AWS.